codefresh-io/cap-docs.codefresh.io/_docs/pipelines/managing-pipelines.md

 {:start="3"}
 1. To see more information on an error, select the **+** sign.

-### Aggregated global analytics for pipelines
+### Monitor global pipeline performance
-The Home page displays the aggregated, global view of all the Delivery Pipelines with active workflows in your cluster.
-The global view provides insights into trends, and resource consumption across all the _active_ pipelines.
+Monitor performance of all active pipelines in the Home dashboard.
+Active pipelines are those that have at least one active or complete workflow.
+The KPI metrics provides insights into trends for pipelines.
 Analytics are derived by comparing the selected time range to the corresponding reference period.
 If your time range is the last seven days, the reference period is the seven days that precede the time range.

-#### View aggregated pipeline analytics (global view)

 1. In the Codefresh UI, go to the [Home](https://g.codefresh.io/2.0/){:target="\_blank"} page.
 1. Set the **Time** frame for which to show pipeline data, as the **Last 7 days** (the default), **Last 30 days**, or **Last 90 days**.